DevToys-app/DevToysMac/README.md

 # DevToysMac

+This is the mac app version of [DevToys or Windows](https://github.com/veler/DevToys)!

 ![Dribbble Shot](https://user-images.githubusercontent.com/20896810/154781951-f4c6fa80-2fcc-40fe-a94b-fccfc0f2ccf1.png)

-This is the mac app version of [DevToys](https://github.com/veler/DevToys)!

 # How to install